 For tips and information on applying for external workshops, please also see a video from a previous External Fellowship Workshop.

-The Brown University Library offers a Library Resource Guide for Grant Resources that includes access to subscription services, such as Pivot, formerly known as the Community of Science (CoS) Funding Opportunities database.
+The Brown University Library offers a Library Resource Guide for Grant Resources that includes access to subscription services, such as SPIN, a database of opportunities from federal, governmental, international, private and corporate funders.
 These resources are accessible via an on-campus workstation with a Brown NetID and password, or off-campus by logging in through a proxy server.
 For assistance with off-campus access, contact Computing and Information Services.

 Another source is Pathways to Science.